-A few popular HR metrics are headcount, the average length of service, percentage of men and women, number of new employees, number of departing employees, and number of heads per department.
+A few popular HR metrics are headcount, the average length of service, the percentage of men and women, the number of new employees, the number of departing employees, and the number of heads per department.

 Executives and managers may keep tabs on the number of employees, age group, department, and experience with this HR headcount dashboard.

 Tableau comes with a superstore dataset as a default when installing the software.
 It allows you to conduct research using this data set.

 This data visualization technology assists its users in generating better designs, methods, and data arrangement strategies.

 Once you’ve chosen a date range and location, you can use Sample Superstore.

 A prescriptive dashboard is available, as well as a descriptive one.

 You can also select a sub-region after highlighting a region.
 If you’ve chosen Europe as your region, you may use the descriptive dashboard to narrow your search further.

 A variety of date formats are available, including year-over-year and date-granularity.

 A Prescriptive dashboard can be used in conjunction with a Descriptive dashboard to understand its outputs better.